The Four Feathers (1939 film)

 The Four Feathers is a 1939 British Technicolor adventure film directed by Zoltan Korda, starring John Clements, Ralph Richardson, June Duprez, and C. Aubrey Smith.
-Set during the reign of Queen Victoria, it tells the story of a man accused of cowardice.
+Set during the reign of Queen Victoria, it tells the story of a cowardly junior officer and his subsequent efforts to redeem his name.
 It is widely regarded as the best of the numerous film adaptations of the 1902 novel of the same name by A.E.W.
 Mason.

 Plot

 In 1895, the Royal North Surrey Regiment is called to active service to join the army of Sir Herbert Kitchener in the Mahdist War against the forces of the Khalifa.
 Forced into an army career by family tradition and fearful he might prove a coward in battle, Lieutenant Harry Faversham resigns his commission on the eve of its departure.
-As a result, his three friends and fellow officers, Captain John Durrance and Lieutenants Burroughs and Willoughby, show their contempt by each sending him a white feather attached to a calling card.
+As a result, his three friends and fellow officers, Captain John Durrance and Lieutenants Burroughs and Willoughby, show their contempt by each sending him a white feather—signifying cowardice—attached to a calling card.
 When his fiancée, Ethne Burroughs, says nothing in his defence, he bitterly demands a fourth from her.
 She refuses, but he plucks one from her fan.

 Harry confides in an old mentor and former surgeon in his father's regiment, Dr. Sutton, that he now realises he did act out of cowardice and must attempt to redeem himself.
 He departs for Egypt.
 There, he disguises himself as a despised mute Sangali native, with the help of Dr. Harraz, to hide his lack of knowledge of the local languages.

 During the army's advance, Durrance is ordered to take his company into the desert to lure the Khalifa's army away from the Nile so that Kitchener's army can sail past.
 Durrance is blinded by sunstroke, but hides it from his men.
-The company is overrun.
-He is left for dead, while Burroughs and Willoughby are captured.
+When the company is overrun, he is left for dead, while Burroughs and Willoughby are captured.
 Faversham takes the delirious Durrance across the desert and down the Nile to the vicinity of a British fort.
 As he is putting something into Durrance's wallet, Faversham is spotted and mistaken for a robber.
 He is placed in a convict gang, but escapes.